oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 This year, a number of new additions to the CSS specification have been announced.
 Cascade layers are one of the most anticipated – and rightfully so.

-If you have ever struggled with conflicting CSS selectors, making sense of CSS from various sources, or have used `!important` one too many times, you are either really excited about layers or you are about to be.
+If you have ever struggled with conflicting CSS selectors, tried making sense of CSS from various sources, or used `!important` one too many times, you are either really excited about layers or you are about to be.

 In a nutshell, layers allow us to define explicit containers of specificity so